You Can Join the Designer Watch Trend with these Stunning Marc Jacobs Watches

 The watch has a three-hour charge time and an estimated battery life of twenty-four hours so you can wear this all day without fear of it dying mid-day.
 Link it to any Android phone to receive your calls, text, notifications and other customizable data on your wrist.
 It is powered by Google so while it is optimized for performance with the Google Pixel, any Android will connect.
 And sorry iPhone users, this beauty isn’t compatible with the Apple OS.

 Hung on a secure peg snap black band, this watch really will wear well and keep you connected.

 6. Riley Hybrid Smartwatch

 This one is the low-key sister to the full-bore Riley Smartwatch above.
-It connect to both Apple and Android systems with a few simple clicks.
-It has built in functionality as an activity tracker and can notify you to your set range of notifications.
+It connects to both Apple and Android systems with a few simple clicks.
+It has built-in functionality as an activity tracker and can notify you to your set range of notifications.

 This watch allows you to control your music, take a pic, and receive notifications.
 The best part is that it never needs charging.
 Marc Jacobs has taken all the best bits of a smartwatch and condensed them into this connected timekeeper.

 Overtop the smart face is an actual two-hand assembly watch that will continue to tick away with quartz reliability even if you accidentally let your smartphone get to the battery danger zone.